eperie/build-scripts/README.md

 # build-scripts
 Bash scripts for compiling/cross compiling tools.
-The 'binaries' directory does contained build artifacts for convenience.
+Build artifacts are available as 'releases' for convenience.